-As we mentioned in earlier posts, the Windows 10 20H1 update will feature the “Cloud Download” feature.
-The new feature will download the latest of Windows from Microsoft and will use them to reinstall Windows.
+As we mentioned in earlier posts, the Windows 10 update 20H1 will have the "Cloud Download" feature.
+The new feature will download the latest Windows files from Microsoft and use them to reinstall Windows.

 Microsoft's Aaron Lower explains exactly how Cloud Download will work.

-In one Publication on the Windows blog of Microsoft, Lower outlines the history of Windows 10's built-in restore options, and explains how Windows 10's built-in Cloud Download restore will work:
+In one Publication on Microsoft's Windows Insider blog, Lower reports on the history of the built-in Windows 10 recovery options, and explains how Windows 10's built-in Cloud Download will work:

 The next major improvement to Windows 10 is in "imageless" recovery.
 This is done by making a new copy of Windows from the existing installation.
 Because this approach does not use a recovery ISO, it saves disk space and maintains the latest security updates.
 Older approaches lasted longer than 45 minutes and may not always fix Windows if the installation is in a very bad condition or is too corrupted.